Earth Loving Offices

 I haven’t really worked in many different places, but I assume that similar lunch time culprits can be found in each office:

--The one who is always on a diet who buys fancy throw away food pouches
+- The one always on a diet and buys fancy throwaway food pouches

--The one who buys the same meal deal, day in, day out, so always had a minimum of three pieces of waste per day
+- The one who buys the same meal deal, day in, day out, and always has a minimum of three pieces of waste per day

 We should all be more like these lunch time angels:

--The one who pack their own lunch so there is Zero Waste at the end
+- The one who packs their own lunch so there's zero waste at the end

-Alongside packing packing lunch, these food heroes bring their own snacks and water.
-If they produce waste that can’t be disposed off at work (like compost, for instance) they will take it home in a sealed container.
+- Alongside packing lunch, these food heroes bring their own snacks and water.
+If they produce waste that can’t be disposed off at work (like compost, for instance) they will take it home in a sealed container

 The dreaded staple

 Staples in meeting notes, booklets, hand-outs – they’re everywhere and they’re not good for paper recycling.
 Just thinking of the amount of staples that are used per day blows my mind.
 Opting for the humble paperclip removes all this waste and serves the same purpose.

 Another alternative is a staple-free stapler (pretty cool, right?) its not the best, however, at stapling more than 5 sheets together.